jspecify/jspecify/docs/spec.rst

 ``S`` and ``T`` are the same type if ``S`` is a `subtype <#subtyping>`__ of ``T`` and ``T`` is a subtype of ``S``.

+The same-type check is *not* defined to be reflexive or transitive.

+   For more discussion of reflexive and transitive checks, see the comments under `nullness subtyping <#nullness-subtyping>`__.

 Subtyping
 ---------